-We just gather all the stuff from top developers and put here.
-Since it come from exceptional folks, we could say that it is "the right way", or the best way to do so.
+We just gather all the articles, tips, and tricks from top developers and put it here.
+Since it comes from exceptional folks, we could say that it is "the right way", or the best way to do so.

 Nowadays the best tool to linting your JS code is JSHint.
 We recommend that whenever possible you verify your code style and patterns with a Lint tool.